Indian Education

 The Title VI and J.O.M. programs are designed to connect Native American students with programs and resources to reach their educational goals.
 Choctaw/Nicoma Park Schools serve over 700 Native American students from 33 Tribes.

-*From the MET website
+*From the FAM website

 Title VI Public Hearing